iNMR icon

 picking a secondary maximum

 When two peaks are too close, the picker tool only sees the highest one.
-To pick the smaller peak, Control-click and select Pick Peak.
+To pick the smaller peak, Right-click and select Pick Peak.

 picking a shoulder